-Almost 35 percent of the top 1 million websites on the internet are running on WordPress.
-Nearly 30 million sites use it in total.
+At the time of this writing, almost 35 percent of the top 1 million websites on the internet were running on WordPress.
+Nearly 30 million sites used it in total.
 You might think that a lot of those sites would look similar, but you’d be surprised at how different a lot of them are—especially those 350,000 top sites.

 Part of the reason WordPress is so popular is its extendability.
 There are a ton of themes to make your site look unique and several plugins that let you add new features to WordPress without having to be a WordPress expert or know a thing about coding.
 Plugins are one of the most misunderstood parts of WordPress, though.
 Let’s look at 9 WordPress tips for getting the most out of your plugins.

 A lot of people who build their websites using WordPress have a tendency to install a lot of unnecessary plugins.
 Part of it is the curiosity to see how they work or what they’ll do for their site.
 The other part of it is the sheer number of plugins available—almost 55,000 from the WordPress plugin directory alone.